 The more supported, the thinner the structure (& vice versa)

 Supported structures are structures that connect to other structures.
-For example, think of an empty box.
-In this example, the bottom of the box is supported by the side walls.
-On the other hand, fan blades are not supported except in the middle.
-Fan blade-like structures should be thicker to avoid breakages during production.
+As an example, think of an empty box.
+The bottom of the box is supported by the side walls, and can therefore be thinner.
+On the other hand, something like a fan blade is not supported except at the end.
+This kind of unsupported structure should be made thicker to avoid breakage during production.